HGGM-LIM/prior-motion-reconstruction-CT/README.md

 # prior-motion-reconstruction-CT
 This repository contains data, code and results for prior- and motion-based reconstruction (PRIMOR) method for respiratory gated CT presented in the paper **A novel prior- and motion-based compressed sensing methods for small-animal respiratory gated CT.
 JFPJ Abascal, M Abella, E Marinetto, J Pascau, and M Desco.
-Plos One, 2016 (in press).** DOI:
+PLOS ONE 9;11(3):e0149841, 2016.** DOI: http://dx.doi.org/10.1371/journal.pone.0149841

 We propose PRIMOR method that extends prior-based reconstruction (PBR) by including a model of the motion between gates.
 Motion is estimated using a nonrigid registration method based on hierarchical B-splines.
 PRIMOR solves